dta90d/dtarbitragec/README.md

 npm install
 ```

-Installation script will guide you through basic installation and configuration.
+Installation script will guide you through the basic installation and configuration.

 ### Configuration and settings